knowm/Yank/README.md

  * Checked SQLExceptions are logged (SQL Exceptions are internally caught and logged.
 This is a heavily debated topic and many differing opinions exist.
 Yank, being ultra-light, catches and logs SQLExceptions.)
  * A Hikari connection pool is used behind the scenes (Generic DataSource integration isn't supported.
 If you just want a connection pool that works and don't care about the specific implementation this point is irrelevant.)

 For many cases, the above features are not necessary, but that's for you to determine.
 If you are developing a critical banking application, you will probably need those features.
 For other applications where 100% data integrity isn't critical (such as [bitcoinium.com](https://bitcoinium.com/) for example), Yank's simplicity may be attractive.
-In return for the sacrifices, you write less code and your code will cleaner.
+In return for the sacrifices, you write less code and your code will be cleaner.
 Additionally, since `Yank`'s methods are `public static`, you can access it from anywhere in your application and not have to worry about passing around a reference to it.
 If you need those missing features, check out these projects similar to Yank: [sql2o](http://www.sql2o.org/) and [JDBI](http://jdbi.org/).

 ## Getting Started